The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: INTRODUCTION

 In a companion paper \citep[][henceforth Paper I]{KannShortI}, we compiled optical light curves of \emph{Swift}-era Type II GRBs and compared them with those of a pre-\emph{Swift} sample \citep[][henceforth K06]{PaperIII}.
 We found that the two samples are very similar, and that, intrinsically, the afterglows had comparable luminosities.
 Therefore, it is justified to treat all afterglows as one large, coherent sample.
-In this work, we have compared the Type I GRB afterglows (which often only consist of non-detections and thus upper limits) with this large sample of Type II GRBs afterglows.
-The Type I GRB afterglow sample and the selection criteria, as well as the methods for modeling supernova contributions, are described in \kref{dataI}.
-Using the method described in K06, all GRB afterglow light curves have been shifted to a common redshift, allowing a direct comparison of the afterglow luminosities of Type II and Type I GRBs.
-This allowed us to find the luminosity distribution of Type I GRB afterglows (\kref{Intrinsic}), place deep upper limits on accompanying supernova emission (\kref{SNcon}), and put constraints on the parameter space of heavy-element- and neutron-decay driven ``mini-supernovae'' as proposed by \cite[][henceforth LP98ab]{LiPaczynski1998a, LiPaczynski1998b}, and \cite[][henceforth K05]{Kulkarni2005} (\kref{Minicon}).
+In this work, we will compare the Type I GRB afterglows (which often only consist of non-detections and thus upper limits) with this large sample of Type II GRBs afterglows.
+The Type I GRB afterglow sample and the selection criteria are described in \kref{dataI}.
+We describe the construction of the Type I GRB afterglow light curves in \kref{LCs}, the method used for shifting them to a common redshift in \kref{Shift}, and background on the search for classical SN light and light from heavy-element- and neutron-decay driven ``mini-supernovae'' (mini-SNe, as proposed by \citealt{LiPaczynski1998a, LiPaczynski1998b} [henceforth LP98ab], and \citealt{Kulkarni2005} [henceforth K05]) in \kref{SNlimits} and \kref{Mini}, respectively.
+After discussing the observed Type I GRB afterglow light curves (\kref{Observed}), we shift them to a common redshift for a direct comparison between the afterglow luminosities of Type II and Type I GRBs.
+This allowed us to find the luminosity distribution of Type I GRB afterglows (\kref{Intrinsic}), place deep upper limits on accompanying SN emission (\kref{SNcon}), and put constraints on the parameter space of mini-SNe (\kref{Minicon}).
 We discuss our results in \kref{Disc}.
-Furthermore, using the derived bolometric energetics of our Type I and Type II GRB samples, we search for correlations between the parameters of the prompt emission and the afterglow luminosities derived at a fixed rest-frame time \kref{EaC}.
+Furthermore, using the derived bolometric energetics of our Type I and Type II GRB samples, we search for correlations between the parameters of the prompt emission and the afterglow luminosities derived at a fixed rest-frame time (\kref{EaC}).
 A summary and conclusions are given in \kref{End}.
+In the Appendix, we present additional Type I GRB afterglow observations along with a data table (\kref{Observations}), details on all the GRBs in our Type I sample as well as those that were not included (\kref{AppA}), the methods used to search for extra light in Type I GRB afterglows (\kref{AppC}), additional Type II GRBs that expand the sample of Paper I (\kref{PaperI}) and finally an Erratum to a table in Paper I (\kref{Erratum}).